The Swan Valley - where wildflowers and wine tastings go hand in hand.

 The Wununga Trail (Yellow/Orange Poles)

-A 4.3km long trail starting adjacent to the Village Junction Railway Station.
+The best place for wildflower spotting is along the Wunanga bush trail, where the most prolific flowering occurs, this 4.3km long trail starts adjacent to the Village Junction Railway Station.
 The trail allowing walkers to experience the amazing diversity that the Park's woodland has to offer, including jarrah, marri and banksia coastal plain bushland.
-In spring, eagle eyed walkers can enjoy trigger plants and orchids in an array of colours and forms.
+In spring, eagle eyed walkers can enjoy trigger plants and orchids in an array of colours and forms, such as bee orchids, banded greenhoods, snail orchids and even the occasional leaping spider orchids.

 Syd's Rapids & Aboriginal Heritage Trails